Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Migration.md

 InputSystem.DisableDevice(Gyroscope.current);
 ```

-Note: `UnityEngine.Gyroscope` is replaced by multiple separate sensor devices in the new Input System.
+>NOTE: `UnityEngine.Gyroscope` is replaced by multiple separate sensor devices in the new Input System.
 Substitute [`Gyroscope`](../api/UnityEngine.InputSystem.Gyroscope.html) with other sensors in the sample as needed.

 ### [`UnityEngine.Input.gyro.gravity`](https://docs.unity3d.com/ScriptReference/Gyroscope-gravity.html)